Clock Tower (SNES)

 Two unused cursor sprites are loaded into VRAM, along with the regular cursor and items.
 The size of the first one makes it similar to the item selection cursor for the inventory in the PC version.
 The other one looks like something an in-game editor would use during development.
 The player palette was used for these images, as the normal cursor palette wasn't suitable.

 This green dagger can't be found anywhere in the mansion, and it was part of a removed puzzle (read below).
 Can be brought back with PAR code 7E132306, but does not interact with anything.
 When equipped, it's named "青銅の短剣" (bronze dagger).

 This unused key sprite is only found in the SNES version.
 Since the item tiles and item IDs are in the same order, one can assume that this is the "Ceremony Key", which comes after the "Copper Key" in the list.
 The four keys that normally don't show up in the inventory can all be placed there by hacking.
-However, all of them will display some unrelated tiles instead of a valid sprite.
+Doing that won't show any valid sprites, though.

 As the elevator only goes up, this tile is never seen.

-Each one of Jennifer's friends have an unused front-facing sprite.
+Each one of Jennifer's friends has an unused front-facing sprite.

 This trophy has an unused howling animation.
 A matching sound will occasionally play in the trophy room but the animation itself is never executed.
 In the PlayStation port, this head is part of the background just like the others around it, meaning it's no longer supposed to move at all.

 This jar, found in the same room, is meant to be animated but will instead remain static in this version of the game.
 The animation should play when you hear the bubbling sound effect.